nextcloud/news/README.rst

 ======
 |travis-ci|_ |scrutinizer|_ |coverage|_

-The News app is a an RSS/Atom feed aggregator.
+The News app is an RSS/Atom feed aggregator.
 It offers a `RESTful API <https://github.com/owncloud/news/wiki/API-1.2>`_ for app developers.
 The source code is `available on GitHub <https://github.com/owncloud/news>`_

 For further developer and user documentation please visit `the wiki <https://github.com/owncloud/news/wiki>`_